 All our students must have high standards of dress at all times.
-Please see 'Uniform Policy' for guidance Shoreham Academy (shoreham-academy.org).
+Please see 'Uniform Policy' for guidance.
 The following items are not permitted and should not be worn or brought into the academy.
 Failure to remove these items will result in the student being placed in the 'reflection room' for the day: